 The RCIP Vision expresses the desire to become a "family of special communities in a remarkable environmental setting."
 According to the RCIP Vision and General Planning Principles, this desire can be achieved by several different means, from concentrating future growth and reducing sprawl, protecting Riverside County's diverse environmental resources and open space systems, providing multi-modal transportation systems that are integrated into the community, making efficient use of infrastructure, services, and resources and ensuring "consistently high" development standards.
-These goals address every level of land use, from state and regional level issues, to countywide issues, to community and neighborhood level issues, to specific property and parcel level issues.
+These goals address every level of land use, from state and regional level issues, to countywide issues, to community and neighborhood level issues which would include building child care services into the fabric of our communities, to specific property and parcel level issues.
 Like an interlocking chain, every link is vital to the ability to achieve Riverside County's vision.